0LNetworkCommunity/open-libra-sdk/README.md

 In a common JS file you can import the sdk to manage wallets and query the chain.
 See the minimal example:
 ```
+// Example for how common js would import the sdk

 const libraSDK = require('open-libra-sdk');

 const main = async () => {